MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

             - `full_ranges`, `zero_ranges`, `used_ranges` stay the same.
             - `init_states` won’t start at position 0, but at the lower end of the intervals in `queries`
             - The iteration at the end will be mostly the same.
-    - FIRST_VALUE / LAST_VALUE with various frames
+    - FIRST_VALUE / LAST_VALUE / NTH_VALUE with various frames
         - Can be similarly implemented to window aggregations, i.e., we could “sum” up the relevant interval (that is not necessarily a prefix) with an appropriate sum function.
         - Or we can make it a bit faster: we just find the index of the relevant end of the interval (i.e., left end for FIRST_VALUE), and then self-join.
         - (And there are some special cases which we can more efficiently support: FIRST_VALUE with UNBOUNDED PRECEDING and LAST_VALUE with UNBOUNDED FOLLOWING should be transformed to just a (non-windowed) grouped aggregation + self-join instead of prefix sum trickery.
 Also, similarly for the case when there is no ORDER BY.)